gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    packets to drain from the network path between the endpoints the old DTLS connection can be terminated.

-   The DTLS connection is free to send any alert, handshake message or other non-application data to its peer at any point in time.
+   The DTLS connection is free to send any alert, handshake message, or other non-application data to its peer at any point in time.
 Thus, enabling DTLS 1.3 Key Updates for example.